fluentlabs-xyz/tech-book/src/architecture/blended-vm/interruption-system.md

 ### Execute Bytecode or Send Interruption

-Execute a nested call with the specified bytecode poseidon hash.
-Or send an interruption to the parent execution call though context switching.
-If the depth level is greater than 0 then, does interruption otherwise execute bytecode.
+This binding executes a nested call with the specified bytecode poseidon hash, or sends an interruption to the parent execution call though context switching.
+If the depth level is greater than 0 then an interruption occurs, otherwise, bytecode is executed.

 **Parameters**: